Tuesday, November 04, 2014

 The final quarter of the book addresses a writer’s lifestyle and business practices.
 Although Card offers good advice, similar advice is available in other writing how-to books.
 Some of the information is outdated and fails to address the rapid changes occurring in the publishing industry.
 But don’t let that stop you from reading an otherwise excellent book.

 Sunday, January 13, 2013

 K. W. Jeter

 Fiction 249 pages

 There is only the building, cylindrical and huge.
-And, choices are few: live a dull and conventional life on one of the horizontal levels, or live a creative, yet precarious, vertical existence on the building’s exterior.
+And, choices are few.
+Most live a dull and conventional life on one of the horizontal levels.
+Others live a creative, yet precarious, vertical existences on the building’s exterior.

 Ny Axxter has chosen a freelancer’s life on the vertical.
 It has its risks, including starving or drawing fire from a corporate tribe fighting for control of the building.
 The vertical life offers hope as well, hope of fortune and hope of freedom.